Silver Lake Association, Inc. By-Laws

 Article 3 – Tract Directors

 Section 1.
 Tract Directors and Term of Office

-The business of the SLA shall be managed by Tract Directors consisting of a minimum of 10 members together with the Officers of the SLA.
-A Tract Director or Alternate Tract Director must be an active member of the SLA and a current dues paying member.
+The SLA business shall be managed by Tract Directors consisting of a minimum of ten (10) members together with the SLA Officers.
+A Tract Director or Alternate Tract Director must be an Active Member (see Article 6).
 Each Tract Director shall be elected at the Annual Meeting for a term of one year.
-As near as practicable, one Tract Director shall be elected for each of the Tracts designated on a map of Silver Lake, which member is to usually represent all of such Tract.
-One or more Alternate Tract Director(s) shall be elected for each Tract, depending on the size of the Tract and the need for help by the Tract Director in collecting Dues, and distributing materials and flares.
+As near as practicable, one Tract Director shall be elected for each tract (Appendix 1) and that Tract Director represents their tract.
+One or more Alternate Tract Director(s) shall be elected for each Tract, depending on the size of the Tract and the need for help by the Tract Director in collecting dues, and distributing SLA materials (e.g. Directories, flares, pie tins).
 In the event that any Tract Director is unable to attend any meeting, he/she may designate one of the Alternate Tract Directors to act in the place of the absent Tract Director and vote at such meeting, with the same effects as if the Tract Director was present in person.
 Voting is limited to Tract Directors or the designated Alternate Tract Director in the absence of the Tract Director, one vote per Tract.
 The Tract Directors as such shall not receive any stated salary for their services.

 Section 2.
 Election of Tract Directors